 Peru is famous for its street food and beverages.
-Passing through the Peruvian streets you will never be hungry.
-On a lot of sidewalks you can find something to eat and something to drink.
-Among the variety of things which you can buy on the Peruvian street some are healthy, some not.
-For me the best are these without meat and without frying in deep oil – which is usually very common.
+So much so, that while passing through Peruvian streets, you can never go hungry.
+On most sidewalks, you can find something to eat and drink.
+Among the variety of delicacies, you can buy on Peruvian streets, some are healthy while some are not.
+For me, the best snacks are those prepared without meat and without being deep-fried in oil, both of which are quite common.

-Interesting thing is, that if you will start buying the food from the same seller in Peru, they will start to call you “casera” – if you are female or “casero” – if you are male.
-And the seller from whom you will start buying often, will be your “casera” or “casero” too :-).
-So do not be surprised when somebody will tell to you “my casero/casera what you would like to eat/drink today”…..
+Something interesting you will notice if you start buying the food from the same seller is that they will start calling you “casera” if you are female or “casero” if you are male.
+What is ironic is that the seller from whom you regularly buy from will also be your casera or casero too!
+So do not be surprised if they ask you “my casero/casera what you would like to eat/drink today?”.

-Below you will find the list of some food and drinks in the streets in Peru for pennies which I can really highly recommend :-).
-It is my personal list of 5 best things to eat in Peru.
-Check it out and try when you go to Peru (and let me know what you think!)
+Below you will find my Top 5 list of list of some food and drinks in the streets in Peru for pennies which I can really highly recommend :-).
+It is my personal list of the Top 5 best things to eat in Peru.
+Do check it out and try these delicacies when you go to Peru, and let me know what you think.

 1. Quinoa, kiwicha and maca

-If you are in Peru, need warm breakfast in the morning and you do not have idea what to prepare, or you just do not want lose time for it, go on the street and look for the small car with a lady who sell quinoa, kiwicha and maca!
-For a glass of these goodies you will pay only 1 sol.
-Do not forget ask for so called “yapa” – you will get another half a glass for free!
+If you are in Peru, need warm breakfast and have no idea what to prepare; look for a small cart on the street with a lady selling quinoa, kiwicha and maca.
+For a glass of these goodies, you will only have to pay 1 Sol.
+Do not forge tot ask for “yapa” – you will get another half a glass for free!

 2. Platano al horno (platano maduro)

-Each warm, delicious banana costs only 1 sol.
-It is the cheapest healthy dessert you can imagine, and very tasty one!
+Each warm, delicious banana costs only 1 Sol.
+It is the cheapest healthy dessert you can imagine, and a very tasty one too

 3. Fresh, pure orange juice

-If you are thirsty, do not miss an occasion to taste pure, fresh orange juice.
-In many places in Peru you can see people on the pavements selling fresh juice.
-They will peel some oranges in front of you and then squeeze them in a special machine.
+If you are thirsty, do not miss the chance to taste a freshly made orange juice.
+Peru is renowned for its juices, so you will find many people selling fresh juices on street corners and local markets.
+To add to the experience, they literally peel the fruit in front of you and squeeze them in a special machine.

 You will not find fresher juice than this one.
-The good thing is that this refreshing beverage costs only 1 or 2 soles.
-Ideal option for the warm days.
+Additionally, this refreshing beverage costs only 1 or 2 Soles, an ideal option for warm days.

 4. Fresh pineapple or watermelon slices